 Being one of the Agile frameworks, Kanban offers a way for teams to organize and track project progress on a visual task board.
 Kanban board is the main, but contrary to what some believe, not the only tool used in Kanban.
-WIP limits, priority columns as well as lead and cycle time aim to help and guide Kanban teams in the management process.
-While most are familiar with WIP and priority columns, more are still confused about lead and cycle time.
+WIP limits, priority columns, as well as lead time and cycle time, aim to help and guide Kanban teams in the management process.
+While most are familiar with WIP and priority columns, more are still confused about the Kanban metrics – lead and cycle time.

-Lead time is the average time it takes for the team to deliver a product to client since it was requested (appeared in the Backlog).
+The average time it takes for the team to deliver a product to a client from the time it was requested (appeared in the Backlog).

-Cycle time is the average time it takes for the team to complete an item since they started working on it.
+The average time it takes for the team to complete an item from the time they started working on it.

-So, both of the metrics are averages calculated from all the task data you have on the board.
-A separate lead and cycle time is calculated for every task, added up and then divided by the total number of tasks.
-Depending on what type of a Kanban board team uses, this can has to be done manually (in the case of a physical task board) or calculated automatically (if a digital board like Teamhood is used).
+So, both of the Kanban metrics are averages calculated from the Kanban throughput.
+A separate lead and cycle time is calculated for every task.
+Then they are added up and divided by the total number of tasks.
+Depending on what type of a Kanban board team uses, this can be done manually (in the case of a physical task board) or calculated automatically (if an online Kanban board like Teamhood is used).

 How to use lead and cycle time?

 No matter how you choose to calculate lead and cycle time, tracking it is important.
-By calculating the averages, lead time gives a good idea on a delivery speed and cycle time provides an indication of the teams speed.
+By calculating the averages, lead time gives a good idea of the delivery speed and cycle time provides an indication of the team’s speed.
 Thus following both and noting down changes can give you valuable insight into what is happening with your projects now and might be happening in the future.

 Cycle time on the other hand focuses just on the production phase of the process.
 And thus has a bit of a different purpose.
-Instead of informing your clients on the expected delivery date, it aims to track and signal any issues in the production process. focused only on manufacturing and testing, it can provide great insight into where your own process is lagging and could be improved.
-It can also signal that new roadblock or issues have arised.
+Instead of informing your clients on the expected delivery date, it aims to track and signal any issues in the production process.
+Focused only on manufacturing and testing, it can provide great insight into where your own process is lagging and could be improved.
+It can also signal that new roadblocks or issues have arisen.

 Evolution into actionable Agile metrics

-Using both lead and cycle time can give valuable insights into the teams efforts and overall process.
+Using both lead time and cycle time can give valuable insights into the team’s efforts and the overall process.
 However, in 2015 Daniel S. Vacanti proposed that cycle time could be further utilized to gain even better predictability on item completion.
-While his book called Actionable Agile metrics for predictability talk only about cycle time, no doubt the same approach could be taken with lead time if someone felt the need.
+While his book called Actionable Agile metrics for predictability talk only about cycle time, no doubt the same approach could be taken to measure lead time in Kanban.

-To sum up the idea, Mr. Vacanti proposed that just measuring the average does not give teams the full picture and ways to not only observe, but also control the cycle time.
-Instead, he proposed to observe the cycle time for all tasks separately and then also calculate the 80th and 95th percentile.
-By doing this, the teams could know not only the average time it took to manufacture an item, but also how long it will take to manufacture 80% or 95% of items.
+To sum up the idea, Mr. Vacanti proposed that just measuring the average does not give teams the full picture and ways to not only observe but also control the cycle time.
+Instead, he proposed to observe the cycle time for all tasks separately and then to calculate the 80th and 95th percentile.
+By doing this, the teams could know not only the average time it took to manufacture an item but also how long it will take to manufacture 80% or 95% of items.

-This allowed to give more accurate predictions to clients, knowing that and item is going to be delivered with an 80% certainty is definitely better than 50% certainty right?
-Moreover, monitoring the numbers on the longest delivery dates, also gave the teams a chance to identify reasons behind them and optimize the process.
-According to Mr. Vacanti, ideally the difference between the 50th, 80th and 95th percentile should be as small as possible and observing these numbers allows teams to work on reducing them.
+This allowed to give more accurate predictions to clients, knowing that an item is going to be delivered with an 80% certainty is definitely better than 50% certainty right?
+Moreover, monitoring the numbers on the longest delivery dates, also gave the teams a chance to identify the reasons behind them and optimize the process.
+According to Mr. Vacanti, ideally, the difference between the 50th, 80th, and 95th percentile should be as small as possible, and observing these numbers allows teams to work on reducing them.

-Lead and cycle time as well as actionable Agile metrics are a great way to take control of your Kanban projects.
+Lead and cycle time, as well as actionable Agile metrics, are a great way to take control with Kanban project management.
 It gives teams a way to monitor what is happening in an otherwise dynamic and changing process.
 Lead and cycle time focus on the averages and give a way of understanding what clients can expect in terms of delivery dates and what a manager can expect in terms of production speed.
 While actionable Agile metrics aim to improve the predictability of the delivery date by taking a closer look into the cycle time and the main reasons why it is growing on decreasing.